serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 We could process the request *Criteria* object (which is similar to an expression tree) using a visitor and handle GenreList ourself, but it would be a bit complex.
 So i'll take a simpler road for now.

 Let's take a subclass of standard *ListRequest* object and add our Genres filter parameter there.
-Add a *MovieListRequest.cs* file next to *MovieRepository.cs*:
+Add a *MovieListRequest.cs* file next to *MovieEndpoint.cs*:

 ```cs
 namespace MovieTutorial.MovieDB